Pierre-Vdsp/antiMehdi-Game/README.md

 Journal de bord groupe 5

-The executable jar archive can be obtained with mvn package Which can be executed with the command java -jar target/gameframework-0.0.1-SNAPSHOT.jar
+The executable jar archive can be obtained with mvn package.
+Which can be executed with the command java -jar target/gameframework-0.0.1-SNAPSHOT.jar

 <h3> 2016-2017-groupe5 </h3>